 The distance between Medellín and Cartagena is 389 miles (636 km).
 The easiest way to make the trip is to fly, which takes about an hour.
-Buses run from Medellín to Cartagena numerous times every day and are an economical way to go; you can expect at least thirteen hours on the road.
+Buses run from Medellín to Cartagena numerous times every day and are an economical way to go; you can expect at least 13 hours on the road.
 Private transfers are recommended over self-driving, though it can be an expensive option at this distance.

-If you have more time in the country, consider this 7-day itinerary—it includes trendy Medellín, along with visits to the Zona Cafetera and Cartagena.
+If you have more time in the country, consider this seven-day itinerary—it includes trendy Medellín, along with visits to the Zona Cafetera and Cartagena.
 Enjoy a day in Salento with a hike through the rolling hills before flying north to Cartagena.
-If you crave adventure, this 8-day itinerary combines river rafting in the heart of the rainforest with the culture of Colombia’s cities, including both Medellín and Cartagena.
+If you crave adventure, this eight-day itinerary combines river rafting in the heart of the rainforest with the culture of Colombia's cities, including both Medellín and Cartagena.

 Duration: 1-hour flight

 There are domestic non-stop flights from Medellín to Cartagena.
 There are two airports that serve Medellín, Jose Maria Cordova Airport (MDE) and Enrique Olaya Herrera Airport (EOH).
 Most flights depart from MDE in the nearby city of Rionegro for a direct flight into Cartagena.
 In Cartagena, you will arrive at Rafael Núñez International (CTG) Airport, which is located about 4 miles (6 km) from the city center.
 In Cartagena, the easiest way to get to and from the airport is using yellow taxis that have a fixed fare to your final destination.